 All teens will have homework.
-Although many adolescents dread doing schoolwork at home, completing homework is important because it helps your child relearn information and retain what they are learning over longer periods of time.
+Although many adolescents dread doing schoolwork at home, completing homework is important because it helps your child relearn information and retain what your child is learning over longer periods of time.

-This module outlines ways in which you can support your child as they complete homework.
+This module outlines ways in which you can support your child as your child completes homework.

 Does your child have a homework routine?
 What does it look like?

-What can you do to better support your child with their homework or overall feelings regarding school?
-3 Mod ule 6: Safety Discussion Questions even expo discu engage sure to ssions a nts build their social circles, they may be exposed to unsafe behaviors, or may in behaviors that are known to have safety issues, such as risky driving and drugs and alcohol.
-Establishing rules to promote good choices and having about the dangers of various topics are important because they can help keep fe and healthy.
+What can you do to better support your child with your child's homework or overall feelings regarding school?

+Module 6: Safety Discussion Questions

+As adolescents build their social circles, they may be exposed to unsafe behaviors, or may even engage in behaviors that are known to have safety issues, such as risky driving and exposure to drugs and alcohol.
+Establishing rules to promote good choices and having discussions about the dangers of various topics are important because they can help keep your child safe and healthy.

 Have you spoken with your child about any of the safety issues addressed in this module?

 Have you developed any specific rules about any of these issues?

 If you have not had conversations or set rules regarding these safety issues, why haven't you?

 If you feel that some of these safety issues do not apply to your child (e.g., your child is still too young), when do you plan to have these conversations with your child?

 What safety-related rules might be beneficial for you to begin enforcing with your child?

+Ne have